English luxury of the 60s

 – 224 hp from a 3.8 liter

-– delivery 08/1962 to Jaguar dealer Peter Lindner in Wiesbaden
+– First delivery 08/1962 to Jaguar dealer and racer Peter Lindner in Wiesbaden

-– deregistered in June 1975 and start of restoration
+– Decommissioned in June 1975 and start of restoration

 The Jaguar 2.4 / 3.4 litre, which was later called the MK 1, was in no way a bad car: technically advanced, elegant and – at least in the 160 hp version – also sporty.
 With over 35,000 units sold, it was a clear success.
 And yet: In 1959, William Lyons decided it was time for a major overhaul.
 Essentially, the car was redesigned above the beltline, with considerably more glass around the passenger compartment, as well as minor modifications regarding the radiator grille and the arrangement of the lights.